hars-singh/GCN_complex_detection/README.md

 6. **Cluster_Aggregation.ipynb:** This notebook provides the aggregation method of clusterings obtained from different methods.

-**Note:** File paths of datasets should be appropriate place in these notebooks.
+**Note:** File paths of datasets should be at appropriate place in these notebooks.